CamelliaCommunity/wiki-frontend/README.md

 > [!IMPORTANT]
 > Please make sure to install [NodeJS](https://nodejs.org) and confirm NPM (Node Package Manager) is also installed.

-To begin development and testing locally, please follow these steps:
+To begin development and testing locally, please follow these steps in your terminal of choice:
 1. Clone the repo by running `git clone https://github.com/CamelliaCommunity/wiki-frontend`
 2. Go inside the newly cloned folder.
 3. Run `npm i` to install the packages.